madetech/market_town/checkout/README.md

 # Market Town: Checkout

-Checkout business logic for your ruby e-commerce.
-This gem is framework independent but provides integration with Spree and Webhooks.
+Checkout logic for your online store.
+With Spree and webhook integrations.

-You can introduce MarketTown::Checkout as an interface between your application and your e-commerce backend.
-Using the power of dependency injection you can provide implementation specific logic for applying promotions, saving addresses, taking payments, etc. in your e-commerce store.
+MarketTown::Checkout is an interface for building checkouts that does not rely on state machines and is easily customisable.

 If you've ever wanted to gradually replace Spree with your own system, or split Spree out into a number of different services then you're in the right place.

 ## Mission

- - Handle common use cases of checkout step behaviour
+ - Handle common use cases of checkout step behaviour including:
+    - Cart
+    - Address
+    - Delivery
+    - Payment
+    - Complete
- - Provide a Spree dependency container for writing your own checkout controllers that speak to Spree objects underneath
+ - Provide a Spree integration for writing your own checkout controllers and flows that speak to Spree objects underneath
- - Provide a Webhook dependency container that will forward calls onto a HTTPS interface of your choice
+ - Provide a Webhook integration that will forward calls onto a HTTPS interface of your choice

 ## Getting started